 Turning Daubert on its Head: Efforts to Banish Hypothesis Testing in Antitrust Class Actions

-In "Turning Daubert on its Head: Efforts to Banish Hypothesis Testing in Antitrust Class Actions," Edgeworth Partners Dr. Laila Haider, Dr. John Johnson, and Dr. Gregory Leonard discuss the recent attempts by plaintiffs to exclude expert evidence and opinions offered by defendants' expert economists with the argument that the experts’ statistical testing of plaintiffs’ proposed methodology does not satisfy the Daubert standard for the admissibility of expert testimony.
+In "Turning Daubert on its Head: Efforts to Banish Hypothesis Testing in Antitrust Class Actions," Edgeworth CEO Dr. John Johnson, with Former Partners Dr. Laila Haider and Dr. Gregory Leonard discuss the recent attempts by plaintiffs to exclude expert evidence and opinions offered by defendants' expert economists with the argument that the experts’ statistical testing of plaintiffs’ proposed methodology does not satisfy the Daubert standard for the admissibility of expert testimony.

 The authors explain the need for statistical hypothesis testing—a cornerstone of empirical economic research—in litigation matters.
 Indeed, Daubert and its progeny, in interpreting the requirements of Federal Rule of Evidence 702, require that an expert “[be] as careful as he would be in his regular professional work outside his paid litigation consulting” and “employ in the courtroom the same level of intellectual rigor that characterizes the practice of an expert in the relevant field.”
 The hypothesis testing discussed in the article is consistent with courts’ demands for more rigor at the class certification stage and the widespread use of statistical hypothesis testing methods in scholarly economics research.